govin08/govin08/README.md

   - I worked as a data scientist in [UI networks](https://www.uinetworks.co.kr/) (2023.
 9 ~ 2024.
 10).
   - Now I'm working for [EC miner](http://ecminer.com/) (2025.
 8 ~ ).
 - 🖨 TeX and LaTeX
-  - I'm also interested in typseting or rendering mathematical equations to create math documents or webpages.
+  - I'm also interested in typsetting or rendering mathematical equations to create math documents or webpages.
   - Participated in LaTeX study group with professor [Kim](https://kupress.com/writers/%EA%B9%80%EC%98%81%EC%9A%B1/) and [Yang](https://mathematicians.korea.ac.kr/sdyang/) (2011 ~ 2013 winters)
   - I made the [thesis and dissertation template](https://github.com/govin08/thesis_template) for graduate school of Korea University.
 (2022.
 12)
   - I wrote [an article about how to use `mathjax` in `Jekyll`](https://govin08.github.io/mathematics/mathjax/) (2023.
 3)